-These melted crayon ornaments are such a fun Christmas craft for kids to do during the holidays!
+These melted crayon ornaments are such a fun DIY Christmas ornament craft for kids to do during the holidays!
 They turn out really cute (and don’t take a lot of effort).
+All you need is some crayon wax from leftover crayon ends and a glass ornament!
 Here’s how to make your own melted crayon ornaments.

 Here are the supplies you’ll need to make these melted crayon ornaments: